Closed Captions

 • component extensions, which run in the video area

-I do not want to run overlay and component extensions as they can interfere with the viewing experience.
+I do not want to run overlay and component extensions as they can interfere with the viewing experience on desktop web, as described above.
 I have also seen buggy overlay extensions (either due to the extension itself or Twitch's infrastructure) that have crashed, and caused a white overlay to be overlaid on top of a streamer's video.
-The only solution as a viewer was to inspect the element and delete the iframe DOM node so I can see the video again.
+Other than bugging the streamer to disable the extension and then having all viewers refresh the page, the only solution as a viewer was to inspect the element and delete the offending extension's iframe DOM node so I can see the video again.
 Every overlay extension you install adds this risk.